The Alumnae Association created the Sed Ministrare Volunteer Award to honor and celebrate outstanding volunteer service to Wellesley College.

 Sally Katz ‘78

-Shortly after moving to France in 1999, Sally joined the Wellesley Club of France.
-Her involvement, dedication, and interest in serving as a volunteer soon led to positions of leadership, first as club secretary, then as vice president, followed by nine years of service as club president.
+Shortly after moving to France in 1998, Sally joined the Wellesley Club of France.
+Her involvement, dedication, and interest in serving as a volunteer soon led to positions of leadership, first as club secretary for ten years, then five years of service as club president.
 During her tenure the club grew significantly, engaging new members and expanding social engagements and programs.
 In Paris, the Wellesley Club of France often is regarded as “the liveliest alumnae group around” — owing in part to a large alumnae population, but mostly to Sally’s strong leadership and inclusivity.
 As one club member stated, “As the heart and soul of the Wellesley Club of France, Sally opens her arms to everyone: alumnae, students, faculty and even friends of alumnae, creating a sisterhood of friends and family that make the club a living embodiment of the Wellesley experience.”
 In addition to serving as a loyal club volunteer, currently Sally is serving as vice president of her class.

 Pamela “Pamm” McNeil ‘82